Amateur Photographer verdict

 However, the electronic first curtain mode can result in unattractive bokeh when using large aperture lenses at fast shutter speeds, while the fully electronic mode comes with an increased risk of rolling shutter distortion and banding effects under artificial lighting.

-A single SD card slot is used for storing your files, and unlike with the A7 IV, the camera can’t use the faster CFexpress Type A cards.
+A single SD card slot is used for storing your files, and this camera can’t use the faster CFexpress Type A cards (unlike with the A7 IV).
 Power is provided by Sony’s familiar NP-FZ100 battery, which promises around 500 shots per charge.
 In-body image stabilisation is provided and rated to 7 stops of blur reduction.
 Sony claims that this equates to an ability to shoot hand-held at shutter speeds as slow as 2 seconds.

 Video specs are similar to the A7 IV, with the A7C II capable of recording in 4K resolution at 30fps using the full sensor width.
 It can also record 4K at 60p, but only using a ‘Super 35’ crop.
 Microphone and headphone sockets are built-in, along with micro-HDMI for outputting to an external recorder.
 The camera can also be powered via a USB-C PD supply for extended recording times.